Best Memorial Service Songs & Music

 The following year in 1965, Jerry Lewis began singing You’ll Never Walk Alone at the conclusion of his annual Labour Day telethon for Muscular Dystrophy, a tradition he continued for 46 years.

-Below are some of our favourite renditions of You’ll Never Walk Alone by other popular recording artists of the 50’s and 60’s beloved by baby boomers and seniors: Louis Armstrong, Judy Garland, Gene Vincent, Shirley Bassey, Ray Charles, Doris Day, Jackie Wilson, The Righteous Brothers, Elvis Presley, and Tom Jones.
+Below are some of our favourite renditions of You’ll Never Walk Alone by other popular recording artists of the 50’s and 60’s beloved by baby boomers and seniors: Louis Armstrong, Judy Garland, Gene Vincent, Bill Medley, Shirley Bassey, Ray Charles, Doris Day, Jackie Wilson, The Righteous Brothers, Elvis Presley, and Tom Jones.

 Judy Garland‘s version of You’ll Never Walk Alone (1960) was recorded at EMI in London, England